About the Cable Academic and Vocational Education

 For a curriculum description of CJR's Education Programs, please click here.

-For a PDF version of the Cable Academic & Vocational Education Center 2018-2019 calendar, please click here.
+For a PDF version of the Cable Academic and Vocational Education Center's 2020-2021 calendar, please click here.

 "If you feel like your life is not that great and that you won't be able to progress in a positive way, just remember, I felt like that once too, yet I am graduating, going to college and the path I never thought I could tread and make to the end is now all behind me."